jschenthu/GM-Loss/README.md

 Please download the ImageNet training and validation sets and extract them to [ImageNet Dataset Folder].

-To obtain the AUC-ROC score, simply run the following command.
+To obtain the AUC-ROC score, simply run the following command in the ./KD/ folder.

 ```shell
 CUDA_VISIBLE_DEVICES=0,1,2,3 python ROC.py --data [ImageNet Dataset Folder]